dwoll/RExRepos/content/rerDiagrams.md

 R base graphics
 ----------------

-The examples on this site cover so-called R base graphics, as opposed to diagrams based on the [`ggplot2`](https://ggplot2.tidyverse.org/) framework.
+The examples on this site mostly cover so-called R base graphics, as opposed to diagrams based on the [`ggplot2`](https://ggplot2.tidyverse.org/) framework.

 <%= render 'rerPostList' %>